jh2oman/mp3_server/README.md

 In addition, the api supports the following JSON encoded query string paramaters for the GET requests

-## Users/Tasks
+## Schema

-An example of a sucessful GET:task return.
+An example of a sucessful GET:task return showing the schema for Task.
 The "message" component supplies a quick status for error handling.
 The "data" component contains the JSON response object.

 ```json
 {